-This is necessary for helping your dog to become an energetic and friendly animal that you and others will love and get on with.
-If you don’t, there is a chance that your dog will develop a serious case of separation anxiety.
-Undesirable personality traits and behaviours can form if positive reinforcement is not used properly during training.
+This is necessary for helping cockapoos to become energetic and friendly animals you and others will love and get on with.
+If you don’t, there is a chance your cocker spaniel and poodle cross breed may develop a serious case of separation anxiety.
+Undesirable personality traits and behaviours can form in cockapoos if positive reinforcement is not used properly during training.
 With all of the above in mind, you need to be able to devote a reasonable amount of patience and time to stop the development of problematic characteristics.

-Cockapoos are dogs that don’t respond well to suffering from spending too much time on their own.
-They are very prone to suffering from separation anxiety, as hinted at above.
-Therefore, if you spend between 4 and 8 hours of the day away from home, you are bound to see the symptoms and actions of a dog suffering from social anxiety.
+Cockapoos are a cross breed that doesn’t respond well to spending too much time on their own.
+Like many other companion dogs, they are very prone to suffering from separation anxiety, as hinted at above.
+Therefore, if you spend between 4 and 8 hours of the day away from home, you are bound to see the symptoms and actions of an animal suffering from social anxiety.

-Cockapoos feel secure and safe when they are around people.
+Cockapoos like other social dogs feel secure and safe when they are around people.
 Even if they have gone through crate training.
-Some of the negative effects that occur as a result of neglect are increases in destructive chewing and aggression.
+Some of the negative effects that occur as a result of neglect are increases in destructive chewing and general aggression.

-Although you will find that most cockapoos tend to adapt to living in apartments and flats without too much trouble, larger dogs need a lot more exercise and this needs to be attended to.
+Although you will find that most cockapoos tend to adapt to living in apartments and flats without too much trouble, larger animals are very high energy and require lots of exercise.
 Ideally, the kind of house that is best for a cockapoo is one that has a lower level and a yard with a fence that enables the dog to run around, explore and basically work off all that energy they have in reserve.

 Like most things, the individual needs of your specific cockapoo will be different to another with regards to exercise.
 However, you should plan to take yours out on 15-minute walks every day.

-Another spaniel-related health issue is their tendency to develop ear infections.
+Another health issue that cockapoos suffer from due to their cocker spaniels heritage is their tendency to develop ear infections.
 This is due to the shape and structure of their ears, which often means they have moisture and debris trapped inside them.
 You will need to check and clean them regularly to prevent this.
-We, and most experts, would recommend having their ears cleaned at least once every week.
+We, and most experts, would recommend having cockapoos ears cleaned at least once every week.
 As is the case with most animals, you need to brush their teeth between 2 and 3 times a week to stop the build-up of tartar and keep their nails trimmed neatly, dealing with them every couple of weeks.

-Using this list of pros and cons should make it easier, as you will be able to determine which positives you really want from a dog and the negatives you can look past.
+Using this list should make it easier, as you will be able to determine which positives you really want from a dog and the negatives you can look past and whether this is the dog breed for you.
 Whatever you decide, we know that if you put a lot of thought into it, it will be the right one.